BNNJ/lemin-java/README.md

 The maze is read from the standard input

 notes:\
+This was coded with 4 spaces tabs identation, wich messes up github formatting.\
 This is my first java program.
 I chose this project because I had been wanting to revisit it for a while with a different algorithm.\
 Appart from implementation, this version also has a few minor differences with the one submited to 42:\
 The parser is less restrictive, as invalid lines don't raise an error and stop the processing.
 A simple warning is issued.\